Amity University-Noida Law Admissions 2026

 The Consortium of National Law Universities will conduct the CLAT 2026 exam on December 7, 2025 in offline, pen and paper mode from 2 pm to 4 pm.
 The Consortium has opened the CLAT 2026 application form on August 1, 2025.
-Interested candidates can register online from the official website: consortiumofnlus.ac.in.
+Interested candidates can apply online from the official website: consortiumofnlus.ac.in.
 The last date of CLAT registration 2026 is October 31, 2025.
-The Consortium will issue the CLAT admit card 2026 tentatively two weeks before the exam in online mode.
+The Consortium will issue the CLAT admit card 2026 tentatively 15 days before the exam in online mode.
 Earlier, the CLAT 2026 advertisement notification was released on July 20, 2025.
 The CLAT 2026 notification is available on the consortium's official website - consortiumofnlus.ac.in.

 This Story also Contains

 The consortium had earlier notified the CLAT 2026 exam date.
 It has been officially notified that CLAT 2026 will be conducted on December 7, 2025 from 2 pm to 4 pm.
 The Consortium of NLUs will conduct CLAT 2026 in offline mode at CLAT exam centres across the country.
-There are 24 NLUs participating in CLAT 2026.
+24 NLUs are participating in CLAT 2026.
 Through CLAT 2026, candidates will be able to gain admission into 5-year LLB programmes of participating NLUs.
 Through CLAT PG 2026, candidates will be able to gain admission into LLM programmes of the NLUs.
 Read on to find all the CLAT 2026 latest news and updates can be found in the paragraphs below.

 The CLAT 2026 notification was published on the consortium's official website and in various other print and electronic media channels on July 20, 2025.
 The notification includes the CLAT registration dates, exam date, application fee details and eligibility criteria.